Ranked! The 13 best players of the 2018 World Cup so far

 5. Hector Herrera (Mexico)

 Mexico have taken part in the last six World Cup tournaments, making it out of the group stage but no further than the first knockout round every single time.
-The quinto partido has become an obsession in Mexico, and the quarter-finals are a barometer for success among fans and media alike.
+The quinto partido - fifth match - has become an obsession in Mexico, and the quarter-finals are a barometer for success among fans and media alike.

-El Tri haven’t been that far since they last hosted the competition back in 1986 – when only five of their current squad were born – but the early signs suggest this could be the year after a sensational result against reigning champions Germany.

-Key to that win was the performance of Herrera – the Porto man patrolled the midfield and easily came out on top against Sami Khedira and Toni Kroos.
-A magnificent display.
+An opening 1-0 triumph over holders Germany has raised optimism back home, particularly as the margin of victory could have been even wider.
+Herrera was key to El Tri’s famous success, patrolling the midfield and getting the better of Sami Khedira and Toni Kroos in a magnificent display.

 4. Diego Costa (Spain)